 1. The Great Pumpkin Farm — Clarence, New York

-You get more than pumpkins at this farm in upstate New York, about 20 minutes outside of Buffalo.
-You get a whole festival.
-Between September and October, weekends at the farm are a riot of kid-friendly activities like hayrides, corn maze games, comedy and magic shows, pie-eating contests, and amusement rides.
+You get more than pumpkins at this farm in upstate New York, about 20 minutes outside of Buffalo– you get a whole festival.
+Between September and October, weekends at this pumpkin farm are a riot of kid-friendly activities like hayrides, corn maze games, comedy and magic shows, pie-eating contests, and amusement rides.
 Frequent trips to the Pumpkin Palace’s bakery and candy shop, Witches Brew Bar and Cafe, and cider and donuts stand will keep the sugar rush long enough to do it all.
 Actually pick up a pumpkin while you’re here, and you can source this year’s jack-o-lantern from the first farm to grow a pumpkin over 1,000 pounds, as recognized by the Guinness Book of World Records from the 1996 Great Pumpkin Farm Weigh-Off.

 Where: 11199 Main St, Clarence, NY 14031